Dev0psKing/se-assignment-2-introduction-to-software-engineering-Dev0psKing/README.md

 Define Software Engineering:

 ### Answer
 Software engineering is a systematic and disciplined approach to designing, developing, and maintaining software systems.
 It involves applying engineering principles, methods, and best practices to ensure software quality, reliability, and efficiency.
+### Question
+What is software engineering, and how does it differ from traditional programming?

+### Answer
 Software engineering differs from traditional programming in the following ways:

 Structured Approach: Software engineering follows a structured and organized process, whereas traditional programming is often ad-hoc and less structured.
 Emphasis on Design: Software engineering places a strong emphasis on the design phase, ensuring that the software architecture and components are well-planned before implementation.
 Team Collaboration: Software engineering typically involves collaborating with teams, including designers, developers, testers, and project managers, whereas traditional programming is often done individually.
 Documentation: Software engineering requires extensive documentation, including requirements, design specifications, and maintenance manuals, which is often lacking in traditional programming.
 Quality Assurance: Software engineering incorporates rigorous testing and quality assurance practices to ensure the software meets specified requirements and standards.
-What is software engineering, and how does it differ from traditional programming?

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.